soasis/text/documentation/source/api/error handlers/assume_valid_handler.rst

 assume_valid_handler
 ====================

 The ``assume_valid_handler`` is a Undefined-Behavior invoking error handler.
 If an error is encountered, the encoding can legally ignore and never, ever call the error handler at all.
-This can invoke ☢️☢️Undefined Behavior☢️☢️ on malformed input.
+This can invoke |ub| on malformed input.

 .. warning